Nayanasmanoj/E-commerce-website/README.md

-# Urban Hub
+#Urban Hub Overview

-Urban Hub is an e-commerce website that offers a wide range of products, including clothing, jewelry, and electronics.
-Users can browse, add items to their cart, and securely complete their purchases using integrated payment features.
+Urban Hub is an e-commerce platform offering a diverse range of products, including clothing, jewelry, and electronics.
+Users can easily browse, add items to their cart, and complete their purchases securely using integrated payment systems.

-## Key Features
+##Key Features

-Product Variety: Urban Hub offers a broad selection of items, from fashion to electronics.
+Diverse Product Range: Urban Hub provides a wide selection of items, from fashion to electronics.
-User Authentication: Log in easily with Google or GitHub accounts.
+User Authentication: Log in seamlessly using your Google or GitHub accounts.
-Product Selection: Browse product cards, choose your desired items, and add them to your cart.
+Product Browsing: Explore product cards, select your favorite items, and add them to your cart.
-Seamless Checkout: Review your cart, proceed to checkout, and complete your purchase using Stripe.js for payments.
+Smooth Checkout Process: Review your cart, proceed to checkout, and finalize your purchase with secure payments through Stripe.js.
-Address Submission: After payment, provide your shipping address for delivery.
+Shipping Details: After completing your payment, submit your shipping address for delivery.

-## Configuration Steps
+##Setup Instructions

-1.Clone the repository to your local machine.
+Clone the repository to your local machine.
-2.Open the project folder in Visual Studio Code.
+Open the project folder in Visual Studio Code.
-3.Install the required packages using the package.json file.
+Install the necessary packages using the package.json file.

-## How to Run the Project
+##Running the Project

 Navigate to the client directory within the project folder in your terminal.
-Run npm start in the terminal to launch the application.
+Start the application by running npm start in the terminal.

-## Team Information
-Team Name: bitwizards

-## Members:
-Sebin Thomas

-Midhun S M

-Sarah Abraham

-Nandana S